haskell/cabal/doc/cabal-commands.rst

 --------------

 ``cabal list-bin`` will either; (a) display the path for a single exe or (b) complain that the target doesn't resolve to a single binary.
-It won't list multiple binary paths but knows which build products a package has.
+In the latter case, it will name the binary products contained in the package.
+These products can be used to narrow the search and get an actual path to a particular executable.

+Example showing a failure to resolve to a single executable.

 ::